YotaYota/java-cert-summary/java-summary.md

 - Can change in size.
 - Implements the interface _List_.
-- Supports generics and refecnce variables (for primitives wrapper classes are used)
+- Supports generics and reference variables (for primitives *wrapper classes* are used instead)

 3 ways to create an _ArrayList_ including elements of _Object_ type: